ishmaelthedestroyer/uiAuth/README.md

 `Session.login()`
 `Session.logout()`

-All of them respond asynchronously using the promise library, so respond accordingly.
+All of them respond asynchronously using the promise library, so use accordingly.
 More updates and documentation to come soon.

-###Notes

 ###Notes
 Developed by <a href='http://twitter.com/ishmaelsalive'>Ishmael tD</a>. <br />